Bomb outside Sunni mosque kills six in Iraqi capital

 A further 31 people were wounded in the blast outside the mosque in al-Rashidiya district of Baghdad, medics said.
 It was not clear who was behind the attack.

-Sunnis have been protesting since December against the Shi'ite-led government, which they accuse of marginalising their minority sect and monopolising power since U.S.-led troops toppled Saddam Hussein in 2003.
+Sunnis have been protesting since December against the Shi'ite-led government, which they accuse of marginalizing their minority sect and monopolizing power since U.S.-led troops toppled Saddam Hussein in 2003.

 Government concessions had begun to defuse the Sunni demonstrations until security forces raided a protest camp in the town of Hawija on April 23, sparking clashes that swiftly spread to other Sunni areas.